vegaprotocol/specs/specs/0000-mm-mechanics.md

 ### Nominating and amending fee amounts

 The network transaction is used by market makers to nominate a fee amount which is used by the network to calculate the [liqudity_fee](./0029-fees.md) of the market.
-- [ ] A nominated fee amount must be greater than or equal to zero.
-The units of the fee amount are a percentage.
-A number greater than 1 is permitted.
-- [ ] If nominated fee amount is less than zero, the network should reject the transaction.

 Market makers may amend their nominated fee amount by submitting a market maker transaction to the network with a new fee amount.
 If the fee amount is valid, this new amount is used.
 Otherwise, the entire transaction is considered invalid.

 ### How fee amounts are used
 The [liqudity_fee](./0029-fees.md) of a market on Vega takes as an input, a [fee factor[liquidity]](./0029-fees.md) which is calculated by the network, taking as an input the data submitted by the market makers in their market making network transactions (see [this spec](./????-setting-fees-and-rewarding-mms.md) for more information on the specific calculation).